aurimas13/Machine-Learning-Goodness/100DaysOfMLCode/README.md

 ## Universal Intelligence and K Nearest Neighbours | Day 6

-- Added a publication (**5**) on Universal Intelligence: A Definition of Machine Intelligence [here](#worthy-tools) that looks into informal definitions of intelligence defined by experts, then mathematically investigates what is intelligence for machines and studies other tests and definitions of intelligence proposed for machines.
+- Added a publication (**5**) on Universal Intelligence: A Definition of Machine Intelligence [here](https://github.com/aurimas13/Machine-Learning-Goodness) under Worthy Tools that looks into informal definitions of intelligence defined by experts, then mathematically investigates what is intelligence for machines and studies other tests and definitions of intelligence proposed for machines.

 - Learnt about K Nearest Neighbours algorithm and made a graphical summary below as well as [here](https://github.com/aurimas13/Machine-Learning-Goodness/blob/main/Public/Images/Day_6_K_Nearest_Neighbours.jpg).

 <p align="center">